Rear-View Cameras Review

 Because the actual picture signal on a rear-view mirror camera is transmitted wirelessly, you won't need to run a video cable under your car.
 However, you will need to provide a power source for the camera and transmitter at the rear of your car.

 The camera mounts on the outside of your vehicle.
 It's typically held in place by the screws at the top of your license plate.
 You'll need to use a drill to bore a small hole behind your license plate into the trunk.
-You then run the included video cable from the camera to the transmitter, which stays in your trunk.
+Then you run the included video cable from the camera to the transmitter, which stays in your trunk.

-The transmitter needs power.
-To provide the power, you'll need to tap into your car's reverse light power cable by stripping that cable and attaching it to the power cable of the transmitter using electrician's tape.
+To power the transmitter, you'll need to tap into your car's reverse light power cable by stripping that cable and attaching it to the power cable of the transmitter using electrician's tape.
 This way, the monitor and camera will power on when you put your vehicle in reverse.

 Rear-View Cameras: What We Evaluated, What We Found